belvederef/blog/content/posts/2021-02-28-visual-snow-overlay-filter.md

 We can all contribute to the research!
 I need all the feedback you can give to document the effects of the app and improve it, as well as understanding if it provides benefits in the long run.

 Moreover, I set up a link for [donations](https://ko-fi.com/belvederef).
-An any project, anything I create incurs some costs, that I am mostly covering on my own.
+As any project, anything I create incurs some costs, that I am mostly covering on my own.
 Any contribution sustains my work and allows me to improve and develop more tools for the Visual Snow community.

 You can also: